indilo53/gtautil/README.md

 # GTAUtil

-If you have any question on want to share an improvement, you can join me on discord https://discord.gg/z63cmAe
+If you have any question or want to share an improvement, you can join me on discord https://discord.gg/z63cmAe

 You must have basic knowledge with command-line to use this tool properly